wrijugh/wrijugh.github.io/index.md

 # Azure CLI filter the JSON Output with JMESPath
-Azure CLI retuns JSON output bydefault.
+Azure CLI retuns JSON output by default.
 To find the right information we use JMESPath to query the JSON string.
 Azure CLI Allows you to pass the value in ```--query``` parameter.

 Before we jump to the Azure CLI we can dive into the basics of JMESPath to find a bit more details.